Heat Stroke Treatment Specialist Questions and Answers

 Heat Stroke can be severe and dangerous and is very common during the hot summer months.
 Taking precautionary methods to ensure heat stroke doesn’t occur can help.
 If you do have signs or symptoms of heat stroke, please visit us at Priority Urgent Care today!
 For more information, call us today or book an appointment online.
-We have convenient locations to serve you in Ellington CT, and Unionville CT!
+We have convenient locations to serve you in Ellington CT, Unionville CT, East Haven CT, and Cromwell CT!

 While the summertime is a widely loved time of the year, it comes with an increased risk of heat stroke for individuals who spend extended time outdoors on hot days.
 As such, it is important to take precautions when spending time outside during the summertime to avoid heat stroke, including staying hydrated and limiting time spent directly in the sun.
 At Priority Urgent Care, we are here for you if you experience heat exhaustion, heat stroke, or another heat-related illness.